realabdullah/abd/content/articles/sending-email-from-your-nuxt-3-app-with-mailgun.md

   emails directly from your Nuxt 3 app becomes a breeze
 published: 2023/10/14
 slug: sending-email-from-your-nuxt-3-app-with-mailgun
+seo:
+  title: Sending email from your Nuxt 3 app with Mailgun
+  description: Have you found yourself in a situation where you needed to send
+    emails from your Nuxt application?
+With Nuxt's server and Mailgun, sending emails directly from your Nuxt 3 app becomes a breeze
 ---

 Have you found yourself in a situation where you needed to send emails from your Nuxt application?
 With Nuxt's server and Mailgun, sending emails directly from your Nuxt 3 app becomes a breeze.